Eugène Ionesco: Literary context

 Ionesco is often considered a writer of the Theatre of the Absurd, a label originally given to him by Martin Esslin in his book of the same name.
 Esslin, placed Ionesco alongside contemporaries Samuel Beckett, Jean Genet, and Arthur Adamov, calling this informal group "absurd" on the basis of Albert Camus' concept of the absurd.
-In his view, Beckett and Ionesco better captured the meaninglessness of existence in their plays than works by Camus or Sartre.
+In Esslin's view, Beckett and Ionesco better captured the meaninglessness of existence in their plays than works by Camus or Sartre.
 Because of this loose association, Ionesco is often mislabeled an existentialist.
 Ionesco claimed in Notes and Counter Notes that he was not an existentialist and often criticized existentialist figurehead Jean-Paul Sartre.
 Although Ionesco knew Beckett and honored his work, the French group of playwrights was far from an organized movement.

 Ionesco on the metaphysics of death in Through Parisian Eyes: Reflections on Contemporary French Arts and Culture by Melinda Camber Porter: "Death is our main problem and all others are less important.
 It is the wall and the limit.
 It is the only inescapable alienation; it gives us a sense of our limits.
 But the ignorance of ourselves and of others to which we are condemned is just as worrying.
 In the final analysis, we don't know what we're doing.
 Nevertheless, in all my work there is an element of hope and an appeal to others."

 Ionesco claimed instead an affinity for ’Pataphysics and its creator Alfred Jarry.
 He was also a great admirer of the Dadaists and Surrealists, especially his fellow countryman Tristan Tzara.
-Ionesco became friends with the founder of Surrealism, André Breton, whom he revered.
-In Present Past, Past Present, Ionesco wrote, "Breton taught us to destroy the walls of the real that separate us from reality, to participate in being so as to live as if it were the first day of creation, a day that would every day be the first day of new creations."
+Ionesco became friends with André Breton, whom he revered.
+In Present Past, Past Present, Ionesco wrote "Breton taught us to destroy the walls of the real that separate us from reality, to participate in being so as to live as if it were the first day of creation, a day that would every day be the first day of new creations."
 Raymond Queneau, a former associate of Breton and a champion of Ionesco's work, was a member of the Collège de ’Pataphysique and a founder of Oulipo, two groups with which Ionesco was associated.
 Politically, Ionesco expressed sympathy with the left-libertarian Transnational Radical Party of Marco Pannella.

 Honours and awards

 Ionesco was made a member of the Académie française in 1970.
 He also received numerous awards including Tours Festival Prize for film, 1959; Prix Italia, 1963; Society of Authors Theatre Prize, 1966; Grand Prix National for theatre, 1969; Monaco Grand Prix, 1969; Austrian State Prize for European Literature, 1970; Jerusalem Prize, 1973; and honorary Doctoral Degrees from New York University and the Universities of Leuven, Warwick and Tel Aviv.
-In 1964 he was nominated for the Nobel Prize in Literature.
+He was nominated for the Nobel Prize in Literature eight times.